Module 6.2: CIS Benchmarks

 Next Module

-Section titled “Next Module”Module 6.3: Security Assessments - Conducting and responding to security assessments.
+Section titled “Next Module”Module 6.3: Security Assessments - Conducting and responding to security assessments by turning scan output, evidence, and ownership into an actionable security review.